Browsing Category

 The most visually striking feature of late medieval books are their woodcut print illustrations.
 Before the invention of the printing press, a book could only be illustrated through hand illumination, a very tedious and time consuming process.
 But alongside the advent of movable type printing, another allied technology – the woodcut print – was also developed.

-Affordable Medieval Woodcut Prints For Sale on eBay
+Affordable Medieval Woodcut Prints for Sale on eBay

 In this process a slab of wood was carved with an illustration or design by a highly trained artist.
 The resulting woodcut was then mounted on the printing press, either with or without movable type, depending on the page arrangement.
 Multiple copies could then be created with much greater ease and efficiency than hand illumination.